vafakaramzadegan/EasyDraw/README.md

 # EasyDraw
-A graphical library build for visual arts.
+A graphical library built for visual arts.
 EasyDraw is built on top of tkinter and has more functionalities.

 ## Installation